 After you submit the order, the process is not over yet.
 Although you’ve submitted the order, fulfillable inventory quantity discrepancies can occur where the item may be found to be in an unsellable condition, or the original count was incorrect.
 The order could also be conventionally processed and shipped.
 However, it requires you to hover over the order to ensure you update the order’s actual sales channel within the time restraints.
 Again, as your Amazon multi-channel fulfillment orders increase, this tedious process is not sustainable.

-Without a software to automate the process, most customers will attempt to manage their Amazon multi-channel fulfillment orders manually.
+Without a software that enables Amazon marketplace automation, most customers will attempt to manage their Amazon multi-channel fulfillment orders manually.

 Manually Amazon Multi-channel Fulfillment Process